ogunwolejo/task-tracker/readme.md

 * Mark a task as in progress or done
 * List all tasks
 * List all tasks that are done
-* List all tasks that are not done
 * List all tasks that are in progress